Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Results

 The difference in the spatial distribution of the observations between the two tasks lead to significant differences in the generated samples due to the highly anisotropic correlation structure of the flow.
 In wall-bounded turbulence such as Couette flow, the streamwise correlation length scale is substantially larger than those in the wall-normal and spanwise directions, as illustrated in figure~\ref{fig:da_block_and_sparse}.
 Spatially distributed observations (circles in figure~\ref{fig:da_block_and_sparse}, \textit{top row}) therefore impose constraints that propagate efficiently in the streamwise direction, leading to a relatively homogeneous influence across the domain.
 In contrast, block observations (red block in figure~\ref{fig:da_block_and_sparse}, \textit{middle row}) concentrated within a localized region provide strongly localized conditioning, with constraints that weaken as the correlation with distant regions decreases.
 This distinction in conditioning geometry is expected to produce qualitatively different spatial patterns in the reconstruction deviation.

 The baseline configurations for the two tasks show varying levels of success in terms of data consistency, sample diversity and physical fidelity.
-The comparison of data consistency between the two tasks is provided in figure~\ref{fig:da-rmse-spatially-averaged}$(a)$, which shows the variation of spatially averaged RMSE over time.
-The results in this figure are obtained by imposing the same data 50 times to asses sample diversity as well as data consistency.
-Both data assimilation tasks show smaller deviation from the DNS than the unconditional samples, as seen in figure~\ref{fig:da-rmse-spatially-averaged}$(a)$.
+The comparison of data consistency between the two tasks is provided in figure~\ref{fig:da-rmse-spatially-averaged}$(a)$, which shows the variation of spatially averaged nRMSE over time.
+The results in this figure are obtained by imposing the same data 50 times to assess sample diversity as well as data consistency.
+Both data assimilation tasks show smaller deviation from the DNS than prior samples, as seen in figure~\ref{fig:da-rmse-spatially-averaged}$(a)$.
 However, the scattered observations task shows smaller deviations, indicating better data consistency.
-This behaviour is further illustrated by the time evolution of the streamwise velocity at observed locations for individual samples, shown in figure~\ref{fig:da-rmse-spatially-averaged}$(b,c)$ for the block and sparse observation tasks, respectively.
+The time evolution of instantaneous turbulent kinetic energy (figure~\ref{fig:da-rmse-spatially-averaged}$b$) and evolution of streamwise velocity of individual samples (figure~\ref{fig:da-rmse-spatially-averaged}$c,d$) further illustrate this behaviour.
 Results are presented for a randomly selected assimilation point in each task.
 Although the block task exhibits greater apparent sample diversity than the scattered-observation case, it achieves poorer data consistency.
 While this may suggest improved representation of flow variability, further analysis indicates that block-conditioned samples lack physical fidelity.
-The observed RMSE variation therefore arises from unphysical realizations rather than meaningful distributional coverage.
+The observed nRMSE variation therefore arises from unphysical realizations rather than meaningful distributional coverage.